-Upon receipt of a report of Sexual Violence with an identified student Complainant, Title IX/EOAA will make a written outreach notice to the Complainant to offer the services of the Title IX Office and provide them with a Rights and Options Letter.
+Upon receipt of a report of Sexual Violence with an identified student Complainant, Title IX/EOAA will make a written outreach notice to the Complainant to offer the services of Title IX/EOAA and provide them with a Rights and Options Letter.
 The party is not required to respond to the Title IX/EOAA Office's outreach and their participation in the process is voluntary.